ericandre615/react-compose-hooks/README.md

 and by attaching what is returned from each hook to the overall `props` that are passed to the next hook.

-Note there is also a `compose.d.ts` file that has typings for `composeHooks`
+Note there is also a `compose.d.ts` file that has typings for `composeHooks` so that you can use this package withing a TypeScript project without any additional dependencies for `@types`.

 ### Basic Usage
 The `compose` function takes in an arbitrary amount of React `hooks` or you could just